mcfletch/listener/README.rst

  * This project is Linux-only.I am targetting modern (K)ubuntu desktops.
  * The use of pocketsphinx is actually somewhat incidental.
-While we are using pocketsphinx right now, we should be able to switch out the engine for another at some point with little change to the GUI and related services.
+While we are using pocketsphinx right now, we should be able to switch out the engine for another at some point with little change to the GUI and services.
    The reason I'm using Pocketsphinx is that it comes nicely packaged under Ubuntu and provides pre-packaged language models for English-US dictation.